thoward27/grade/docs/source/quickstart.rst

 Once you have run a given test suite, you can control output from the CLI.
 Simply run ``python -m grade report`` to have the output written to ``stdout``.
-For example, to output to Markdown: ``python -m grade report markdown``.
+For example, to output to Markdown: ``python -m grade report --format markdown``.

 Further Reading
 =====================